Mary Kay Ash: Awards

 Both during her life and posthumously, Ash received numerous honors from business groups, including the Horatio Alger Award.
 In 1980, Ash received the Golden Plate Award of the American Academy of Achievement.
 Ash was inducted into the Junior Achievement U.S. Business Hall of Fame in 1996.
-A long-time fundraiser for charities, she founded the Mary Kay Ash Charitable Foundation to raise money to combat domestic violence and cancers affecting women.
+A long-time fundraiser for charities, she founded the Mary Kay Ash Charitable Foundation in 1996 to raise money to combat domestic violence and cancers affecting women.
 Ash served as Mary Kay Cosmetics' chairman until 1987 when she was named Chairman Emeritus.
-Fortune magazine recognized Mary Kay Inc. with inclusion in "The 100 best companies to work for in America."
+Fortune magazine recognized Mary Kay Inc. by including it in "The 100 best companies to work for in America".
 The company was also named one of the best 10 companies for women to work.
-Her most recent acknowledgments were the "Equal Justice Award" from Legal Services of North Texas in 2001, and "Most Outstanding Woman in Business in the 20th Century" from Lifetime Television in 1999.
+Her last acknowledgments while she was still alive were the "Equal Justice Award" from Legal Services of North Texas in 2001 and "Most Outstanding Woman in Business in the 20th Century" from Lifetime Television in 1999.

 Mary Kay Cosmetics, Inc.

-Ash and her partners, which included her son, Richard, took the company public in 1968.
-In 1985, the company's board decided to take the company private again after seventeen years as a public company.
+Ash and her partners, which included her son Richard, took the company public in 1968.
+Seventeen years later, in 1985, the Mary Kay Cosmetics board decided to make the company private again.
 Ash remained active in Mary Kay Cosmetics, Inc. until suffering a stroke in 1996.
 Richard Rogers was named CEO of Mary Kay Cosmetics, Inc. in 2001.
 At the time of Ash's death, Mary Kay Cosmetics had over 800,000 representatives in 37 countries, with total annual sales of over $200 million.
-As of 2014, Mary Kay Cosmetics has more than 3 million consultants worldwide and a wholesale volume in excess of 3 billion.

 Books

-Ash was the author of several books, including Mary Kay, an autobiography in 1994, Miracles Happen and You Can Have It All in 1995.
-Her first book called Mary Kay on People Management was published in 1984 and the publisher Nightingale Conant produced an audio program written by Ash with the same title as the book.
+Ash was the author of several books, including Mary Kay, an autobiography in 1994 and Miracles Happen and You Can Have It All in 1995.
+Her first book, called Mary Kay on People Management, was published in 1984 and was on the New York Times Best Seller List.

 Death

 Mary Kay Ash died on November 22, 2001.
-Mary Kay Ash is interred in the Sparkman-Hillcrest Memorial Park Cemetery in Dallas, Texas.
+She is interred in the Sparkman-Hillcrest Memorial Park Cemetery in Dallas, Texas.